keboola/sklik-extractor/README.md

 > **NOTICE!**

 > - Main account used for access to API is queried for reports by default too and is also saved to table accounts.
 But it has columns access, relationName, relationStatus and relationType empty.
-> - Prices are in halers so you need to divide by 100 to get prices in CZK.
+> - Prices are in halers, so you need to divide by 100 to get prices in CZK.

 ### Report tables